YorkDevelopers/venimus/README.md

 #### Business Rules

 * The slug is required,  cannot contain spaces, must be unique and no more than 100 characters.
-(NEEDS TEST)

 * The name is required, must be unique and no more than 100 characters.
-(NEEDS TEST)

 * The description is required,  and should be in markdown format

+* The user must be a member of the sysadmin administrators role.

 ### PUT /api/Groups/{slug}